 At the Northern Ireland Statistics and Research Agency (NISRA), we are responsible for planning and running the census for Northern Ireland.
-Census Day across Northern Ireland and England & Wales was Sunday 21 March 2021, but it’s not too late to take part.
+Census Day across Northern Ireland and England & Wales was Sunday 21 March 2021.

 You can find out more about the census in England & Wales from the Office for National Statistics.